flame/blis/docs/ConfigurationHowTo.md

    * **`frame/include/bli_gentconf_macro_defs.h`**.
 We must also update the macro which automatically generates code which should be executed for each enabled sub-configuration.
-This macro work in two parts: first we conditionally define a macro for our new sub-configuration, and then call that macro from the generic `INSERT_GENTCONF` macro.
+This macro update requires changes in two places: first we must conditionally define a macro for our new sub-configuration, and then we can invoke (call) that macro from the generic `INSERT_GENTCONF` macro.
 For `knl`, the first, sub-configuration-specific macro takes the form,
       ```c
       // -- KNL microarchitecture --